 3.)
 It will be taken for granted that women’s reproductive duties will complement their role of providing a cheap source of labor in a planned economy.
 Societal and economic realities will be recast so that it will be easier to keep women away from their homes and children.

 4.)
 It will be necessary to safeguard superior breeding stock through permanent sterilization and abortion.
-Fortunately, properly conditioned genetically inferior potential parents will consider it an honor to step aside so that the “best children possible” can breed without fear of setting back the advancement of the human race by letting their passions get the best of them with evolutionary offal.
+Fortunately, once properly conditioned, genetically inferior potential parents will consider it an honor to step aside so that the “best children possible” can be bred by those whom evolutionary progress has separated from evolutionary offal.

 5.)
 Citizens of the world must be taught a scientifically correct philosophy concerning eugenics.
 (Devotees of Lamarck could threaten everything.)